 Mr. Seidmon has also been published in a law review article as a Research Assistant.
 The article is about the 2010 changes that were made to MLBPA's Player-Agent Regulations.
 In Baseball's Best Interest?: A Discussion of the October 2010 MLBPA Regulations Governing Player Agents.
 10 Va.
 Sports & Ent.
 L.J.
 249 (2011).

 At Nova, Mr. Seidmon also clerked for various law firms where he learned the nuances of running a small firm as well as the intricacies of being part of a larger one.
 After being admitted into the Florida Bar in 2011, Mr. Seidmon used the foundation he built from law school and clerking and went on to obtain invaluable experience working at both a large foreclosure firm as well as a small consumer protection firm.
 At these firm's Mr. Seidmon became versed in real estate and consumer laws.
-Imbibed with an entrepreneurial spirit and a passion to help others, Mr. Seidmon started a firm with 2 partners, where he worked for a year before joining Legal Aid Services of Broward County, Inc. to aid distressed homeowners in foreclosure defense.
+Imbibed with an entrepreneurial spirit and a passion to help others, Mr. Seidmon started a firm with 2 partners, where he worked for a year before joining Legal Aid Services of Broward County, Inc. to aid those in need of legal assistance.